StormBit/stormbit.github.io/help/about.md

 Amongst these are:

 - The Linux kernel.
-Nearly every system we own or maintain runs on the Linux kernel and much of our work is only made possibly by its sheer flexibility.
+Nearly every system we own or maintain runs on the Linux kernel and much of our work is only made possible by its sheer flexibility.
 - Debian 7.
-Offering rock-solid stability, and powerful easy-to-use command-line tools, Debian is the de-facto standard for the majority of linux-based servers.
-Nearly all of our ‘fleet’ runs some flavour of Debian.
+Offering rock-solid stability, and powerful easy-to-use command-line tools, Debian has become something of a de-facto standard for the majority of linux-based servers.
+Nearly every system in our ‘fleet’ runs some flavour of Debian - Indeed we make extensive use of Debian's package management and maintain our own repository to deploy software updates quickly and efficiently.
 - Ubuntu Server.
 For the rest, for systems where both stability and bleeding-edge software is required, there is little choice for a production server than Ubuntu.
 It just works.
-Like Debian, but with newer stuff.
+Like Debian, but with newer stuff, and yet still compatible with its packages.
 - InspIRCd 2.
 A hallmark for all IRC server software, we believe InspIRCd speaks for itself.
 Everything is a module, enabling networks to scale up and cherrypick the features they want to offer.
 In our case the unique linking capabilities of InspIRCd make it the perfect choice, with a plethora of nifty security